 Try Rocket Validator on your sites by creating a Free Rocket Validator Account.

-If you want to upgrade after that, use the ELIXIRSCHOOL coupon code to get a 50% discount on any subscription plan.
+If you want to upgrade after that, use the ELIXIR coupon code to get a 50% discount on the first month of your Rocket Validator Pro subscription plan.